 First, if you haven’t already, you will need to register for an account.

-Registered users can upload new publications on to the website in just a few minutes by inputting the information requested after logging in and then clicking on “Add an Article.”
-The page that appears has spaces for adding citation information as well as providing (in the appropriate space) a brief summary of the article’s principal finding(s).
+Logged-in users can upload new studies to the website in just a few minutes.
+Logged in users will find the link to 'Add a Study' on their user page when they login to the site.
+The Add Article page has fields for adding citation information as well as providing (in the appropriate space) a brief summary of the article’s principal finding(s).
 Please limit this summary to no more than 4-5 sentences, and preferably 1-3.

 If you require guidance, you may wish to consult other summaries already in the database.
 Once you submit this information, it will not appear in the public form of the database until approved by the Database Administrator.
 Any question, please contact: firstname.lastname@example.org.